hVHDL/hVHDL_memory_library/README.md

 # memory_library

-Library for FPGA memory drivers
+Library for FPGA memory drivers for synthesis on fpga